Amanvaishya/EngiGuide/README.md

 The goal is simple yet powerful:

-To make engineering education accessible, structured, and industry-ready for everyone — no matter which college, university, or branch you belong to.
+-To make engineering education accessible, structured, and industry-ready for everyone — no matter which college, university, or branch you belong to.

 EngiGuide is designed to bridge the gap between academics and real-world skills, offering not only subject notes but also industry-relevant learning paths, skill-based modules, and faculty interaction features — all in one unified platform.